CatOnComputer/things/wwhf-2023-badge/README.md

 There are a few ways to program the ESP32.
 The two main ways I am familiar with are directly (using the original Espressif tools), or by using the Arduino IDE.

 If you are more familiar with using the command line, compiling projects with your own editor/IDEs, and you're comfortable learning a lot about the ESP32 SoC internals in detail (reading a lot of datasheets and docs!), you might consider using the [Espressif tools](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/get-started/index.html#introduction) , namely `esp-idf`, used as command `idf.py` once installed.
 This collection of tools will give you more control over your device, with (*allegedly*) less "bloat" to your code.
 It also contains an "examples" directory for sample code projects you can simply copy and build / upload all with `idf.py`.

+With esp-idf tools installed, you can open the configured console and run commands for various tasks:
+- `cd` to a valid project folder, and run `idf.py build` to build it, or `idf.py flash` to flash to the ESP32
+- Dump a backup copy of the raw data from the ESP32 flash storage

+  `esptool.py --port COM4 --baud 115200 read_flash 0 ALL flash_contents.img`
+- Restore a raw dump backup to the ESP32 flash:

+  `python esptool.py --port COM4 write_flash -fm qio 0 flash_contents.img`
+- Read information on the dumped data:

+  `esptool.py image_info --version 2 flash_contents.img`

-While there are possibly some performance benefits and lots to learn using these tools, sometimes the learning curve can be a bit high, and so it is not necessarily recommended.
+While there are possibly some performance benefits and lots to learn and do using these tools, sometimes the learning curve can be a bit high, and so it is not necessarily recommended.

 For those just starting off, [Arduino IDE](https://www.arduino.cc/en/software) is a better and more approachable option, and is the process I'll cover below.
 ### Thoughts on Arduino IDE